This is the 3rd step in the series about How to Write a Year-Long Bilingual Homeschool Plan.

 How about you?
 Which style would you prefer?
 Let me know in the comment below.

-Approach to Teach ENGLISH for Young Kids
+Approach to Teach English your Young Kids

 These are the very popular approaches to homeschooling in English.
 You can easily google them and find all sorts of amazing free or paid resources.

 They are all great and effective approaches.
 It makes sense to start from the Letter of the Weeks approach for the preschoolers.
-Once they learned the alphabets, you can choose from theme-based/unit-based, literature-based, and other approaches that suit your child and your family.
+Once they learned the alphabet, you can choose from theme-based/unit-based, literature-based, and other approaches that suit your child and your family.

 Classical education is a good fit for the elementary level children to try as well.

-I’m no expert of any of these approaches yet, and I have only tried letter of the weeks, theme-based, and a little project-based with my children only.
+I’m no expert in any of these approaches yet, and I have only tried letter of the weeks, theme-based, and a little project-based with my children only.
 So if you would like to know more about each approach, click on those links below.